 Suggestions

-Replace the generic trigger terms with regression-specific terms like 'regression', 'linear model', 'polynomial fit', 'predict', 'correlation', 'R-squared', 'curve fitting'.
+Replace generic trigger terms with regression-specific keywords like 'regression', 'linear model', 'polynomial fit', 'predict outcomes', 'correlation', 'R-squared', 'curve fitting'.

-Fix the truncated description and remove filler language like 'empowers AI assistant'; use third person voice (e.g., 'Performs regression analysis on datasets...').
+Fix the truncated description, remove the 'empowers AI assistant' phrasing, and use third person voice (e.g., 'Performs regression analysis on datasets...').

 | Dimension | Reasoning | Score |